shmishleniy/sbt-deploy-ssh/README.md

 ### Link to task

 If you need execute deploy in your task you can use `deploySshTask` and `deploySshServersNames` to config args for `deploySsh`.
-Or cast `deploy-ssh` to task.
+Or cast `deploySsh` to task.

-Examples:

 ``` sbt
 lazy val myProject = project.enablePlugins(DeploySSH).settings(